Johannes Kleske

 It is advantageous for the trend scout because they do not have to take responsibility for specific results.
 If a forecast does not materialize, it is simply replaced by a new one.

-For event organizers and companies, it fulfils the “future obligation” – i.e. dealing with future topics – without initiating real change.
-“We have heard the trend experts, we are informed” – even if this information mainly consists of curated corporate PR.
+For event organizers and companies, it fulfills the “future obligation” (i.e., dealing with future topics) without initiating real change: “We have heard the trend experts; we are informed.”
+Even if this information mainly consists of curated corporate PR.

 It is like a collective ritual that maintains the appearance of future orientation without requiring the uncomfortable work of real transformation.
 But while this ritual may be comfortable for those involved, it comes at a high price: it robs us of the actual ability to actively shape the future.